getsentry/ingest-load-tester/README.md

 # ingest-load-tester

-Legacy load testing tool for Relay.

-### IMPORTANT NOTE
-This is our legacy load tester, new tests should preferably be devloped in  [go-load-tester](https://github.com/getsentry/go-load-tester).
+> ### IMPORTANT NOTE: This is our legacy load tester, new tests should preferably be developed in [go-load-tester](https://github.com/getsentry/go-load-tester).

-## Load test contains tools for load testing relay.

 The project contains two tools: a load tester based on Locust (see https://locust.io/) and a fake Sentry server that contains just enough functionality to get relay working with an upstream.

-## Fake Sentry Server
+## Component: Fake Sentry Server

 The FakeSentryServer runs a Flask server that responds to the security challenge messages from Relay and is able to provide project configurations for any project (it responds with a canned project configuration)